lazywithclass/jgarth/README.md

-# A very simple node starting project
+# jgarth

+A module that brings the ACID where it's needed, typically in Amazon DynamoDB.

+### Testing

-To run tests `make test`
+To run tests `make test`.

-To run testem so that tests run on file change either run `npm run dev` or `make -s`
+To run testem so that tests run on file change either run `npm run dev` or `make -s`.